Professional Water Leak Repair in Houston

 Your tank-type water heater has a life expectancy of between seven and ten years.
 As your water heater gets older, internal parts like anode rods, heating elements, and thermostats begin to break down, requiring periodic replacement.
 Without proper maintenance, your water heater can start to rust from the inside, eventually causing leaks at the tank’s seam.
 Once a water heater tank has begun to leak, the only repair option is to replace it.

 Water supply and sewer lines are commonly run beneath your concrete slab, an area where leaks can cause catastrophic damage to your home.
 Foundation leaks can create sinkholes under your home, causing your home to shift, creating cracks in walls, sagging floors, and causing doors to stick in their frames.
 Keeping an eye out for soggy areas of the lawn, or especially lush sections, will alert you to possible sewer line leaks.

 Sewer lines pose a significant risk for water leaks, as most of their length is underground, making it difficult to impossible to locate leaks visually.
 The only way to accurately detect a sewer line leak is to perform a video inspection of the sewer line, which often reveals leaks, breakage, and even complete blockages.

-Water leaks won’t repair themselves; that’s why the experts at Nick’s Plumbing and Air Conditioning Services have been plugging Houston’s leaks since 1979.
+Water leaks won’t repair themselves; that’s why the experts at Nick’s Plumbing Service have been plugging Houston’s leaks since 1979.
 Eventually, every home is going to experience some form of a plumbing leak; it’s kind of an unofficial rule of the universe.
-Regardless of the cause of your leak, the experts at Nick’s Plumbing and Air Conditioning Services are ready to take care of it
+Regardless of the cause of your leak, the experts at Nick’s Plumbing Service are ready to take care of it

 We’re on the Way.